 - Real Happiness, by Sharon Salzberg (establish a meditation practice in 28 days)

 - A Beginner’s Guide to Meditation, by Rod Sperry

-Books specifically focused on Meditation Practice as a tool for addressing difficult emotions related to race:
+Books and Articles specifically focused on Meditation Practice as a tool for addressing difficult emotions related to race:

 - Healing Rage, by Ruth King